Compliments and complaints policy

 Leeds City Council has a two stage policy.

 Upon receipt of the complaint, our service will look at the issues contained within the complaint.
-We will look at whether we need to start a full investigation or if we could resolve the issue for you quickly.
+We will look at whether your contact is a first request for service (Service Request – Appendix 1) and if we could resolve the issue for you quickly.
 If we think we can do so, we may contact you to discuss this with you with the hope of resolving your issue.

 If we cannot, your complaint will be dealt with in the following way.